aaronkjin/ivey/README.md

 # Poker

 An AI-powered poker engine with modern reinforcement learning techniques.
+A CS 229 project.

 ## Getting Started